Wool

 Responsibly sourced alpaca uses alpaca wool sourced from farms certified for responsible animal and land management practices.

 Responsibly sourced alpaca wool has been verified at all stages of wool production starting from the farmers.
-The wool comes from alpacas that have been treated responsibly, protecting the five freedoms of animal welfare, including the mental and physical well-being of the animals.
+The wool comes from alpacas that have been treated responsibly, protecting the five freedoms of animal welfare, which includes mental and physical well-being of the animals.
 Responsibly sourced alpaca wool is sourced from farms with proper land management practices in place such as protecting soil health, biodiversity, and native species.